dmmosh/ez-scripts/README.md

 # GIT-ALL #
 A conveinent way to handle personal repos.
 A wrapper for running the most common git commands, with a few, expanded features.
 Designed for everyday use and easily scriptable into other programs.

+**OPTIONS:**
+   -h, --help			help page
+   -s, --silence		silence the output
+   -dm=, --def-msg=<text>	set default message
+				will create a git-all-s.sh file in the script's directory ('nothing of note' by default)

+   -p=, --pull=<1/0, true/false> whether to do a git pull first
+				will create a git-all-s.sh file in the script's directory (1 by default)

+   <directory>			git commits in the passed directory
+				by default will use the current dir / go down to parent dirs

+   <message>			adds a custom message to the commit
+				by default will be default message

 **INSTALLATION:**
 ```